 Fig 4.
 Delayed gliptin treatment enhanced TH immunoreactivity and BrdU labelling in lesioned striatum in unilateral 6‐OHDA induced hemiparkinsonian rats.
 Either Sitagliptin (Sita) or PF‐00734,200 (PF) (both 30 mg/kg p.o. daily) or vehicle (Veh) was administered from day 7 onwards following unilateral 6‐OHDA‐ lesioning.
-BrdU (50 mg/kg i.p. daily) was administered from day 8 post‐lesion to day 20, and animals were euthanized on day 21 for collection of brain tissues for evaluation of TH and BrdU immunoreactivity.
-(A) Sita (A2) or PF (A3) partially protected TH activity in the lesioned striatum as compared to vehicle-treated animals.
+BrdU (50 mg/kg i.p. daily) was administered from day 8 post‐lesion to day 20, and animals were euthanized on day 21 for collection of brain tissues for evaluation of TH and BrdU immunoreactivity (all values are means SEM).
+(A) Sita (A2) or PF (A3) partially protected TH activity in the lesioned striatum as compared to vehicle-treated animals (Scale bar = 200 m).
 BrdU immunoreactivity was found to be chiefly present within the subventricular zone (SVZ) in vehicle treated animals.
-Delayed treatment with gliptins did not appears to enhance BrdU labeling bilaterally in the SVZ.
-Scale bar = 100 m (Veh n=5; PF n=6; Sita n=5).
-(B) BrdU‐labeled cells were found predominantly in the SVZ (left panel) but also in the striatum (right panel).
-Whereas treatment with PF or Sita did not enhance BrdU immunoreactivity in the SVZ (B2 and B3, as compared to B1 (left panel)), an increase in BrdU labeling was found in lesioned striatum after PF or Sita treatment (B2 and B3, as compared to B1 (right panel)).
-Scale bar = 100 m.
-(Veh n=5; PF n=6; Sita n=5).
+Delayed treatment with gliptins did not appears to enhance BrdU labeling bilaterally in the SVZ (Veh n=5; PF n=6; Sita n=5).
+(B) BrdU‐labeled cells were found predominantly in the SVZ (left panel) but also in the striatum (right panel) (Scale bar = 100 m).
+Whereas treatment with PF or Sita did not enhance BrdU immunoreactivity in the SVZ (B2 and B3, as compared to B1 (left panel)), an increase in BrdU labeling was found in lesioned striatum after PF or Sita treatment (B2 and B3, as compared to B1 (right panel)), (Veh n=5; PF n=6; Sita n=5).
 (C) TH (C1) and BrdU (C2 and C3) immunoreactivity was averaged from three coronal sections at the level with visible anterior commissure from each animal.
 (C1) TH immunoactivity in the lesioned side (L: left) striatum was normalized to the corresponding non‐lesioned side (R: right) striatum on the same brain slide.
 Delayed treatment with Sita (30 mg/kg daily, p.o.) significantly increased TH activity in the lesioned striatum (*p=0.037, one-way ANOVA + Newman‐Keuls test).
 (C2 and C3) BrdU immunoreactivity in the animals treated with gliptins was normalized to the mean BrdU immunoactivity in animals treated with vehicle (Veh).
 (C2) No difference was found in the SVZ (p=0.236).
 (C3) Post treatment with PF-00734,200 (PF) or Sita (both 30 mg/kg daily, p.o.) significantly increased BrdU labeling in the lesioned striatum (*p=0.007, One-way ANOVA).
 (Veh n=5; PF n=6; Sita n=5).

 This protective action after delayed gliptin treatment was also found in SNc.
 Almost no TH immunoreactivity was found within the lesioned side SNc in animals receiving vehicle-treated chow.
 Delayed treatment with gliptins partially ameliorated the loss of TH cell density in this area (Fig 5 A&B).
 TH immunoreactivity was analyzed in every 6th section through the extent of the midbrain.
 A total of 7 brain sections from each animal was used for TH density analysis.
 SNc volume was analyzed using Cavalieri's method.
 In the non-lesioned side SNc, TH cell density was not altered by gliptin treatment (p=0.415, One-way ANOVA, Fig 5C).
 6-OHDA lesioning significantly reduced TH cell density in all animals.
 TH cell density was reduced to 1-2 % in animals receiving vehicle (Fig 5D).
 Sitagliptin or PF-00734,200 significantly increased TH cell density in the lesioned SNc (Fig 5D, p<0.05, ANOVA on Rank + Dunn’s test).